-During the liveaboard week, with embark and disembark in Sharm El Sheikh, on board RED SEA BLUE FORCE 2 we will plan 6 intense diving days with a varied diving days.
-It is considered the best route to discover famous Red Sea diving or for those that go for first time in a liveaboard.
+During the liveaboard week, with embark and disembark in Sharm El Sheikh, onboard RED SEA BLUE FORCE 2 we will plan 6 intense diving days with varied diving days.
+It is considered the best route to discover famous Red Sea diving or for those that go for the first time on a liveaboard.
 It is a very complete and simple route for diving, matching all diving levels, from the new divers up to TEC divers, although we recommend advanced open water level or equivalent.
 The sailing on this route is very short and pleasant, reaching the furthest dive sites in about two hours.
-The wide range of dive sites will give you the opportunity of diving amazing reefs like those found in Ras Mohammed National Park and the Straits of Tiran, visiting a living WWII museum at the wreck of SS Thistlegorm, explore spectacular wrecks like the Dunraven; Giannis D, Carnatic, Ulysses and the Kingston and enjoy all the underwater wonders of the Red Sea reefs in pristine dive sites like Small Crack or Shag Rock and the possibility of snorkeling with dolphins.
+The wide range of dive sites will give you the opportunity of diving amazing reefs like those found in Ras Mohammed National Park and the Straits of Tiran, visiting a living WWII museum at the wreck of SS Thistlegorm, explore spectacular wrecks like the Dunraven; Giannis D, Carnatic, Ulysses, and the Kingston and enjoy all the underwater wonders of the Red Sea reefs in pristine dive sites like Small Crack or Shag Rock and the possibility of snorkeling with dolphins.

 - 8 nights

 - DISEMBARKATION Sharm El Sheik

 - BOAT Cruise Red Sea Blue Force 2

 Check our planning for diving from Sharm El Sheik: